 The Red Fort holds patriotic significance as it serves as official venue of Republic Day celebration.
 This is one of the major tourist places in Delhi, with its history dating back to 1638, when Shah Jahan built it.
 The architecture of the fort projects a mesh of Islamic, Persian, and Timurid styles.
 Later this style inspired the construction of many gardens and buildings in Delhi, Kashmir, and other places.

-22. Agra Fort in Agra, Uttar Pradesh – Former residence of the Mughals
+26. Agra Fort, Uttar Pradesh – Former Residence Of Mughals

 Agra Fort is merely two and a half kilometers away from one of the Seven Wonders of the World, Taj Mahal.
 The fort is among the well-maintained forts in India, and totally deserves the title of UNESCO World Heritage Site.